jzillmann/pdf-to-markdown/examples/Made-with-cc.md

 with depth and substance but was concerned about the increasing focus on the sensational and sexy.
-While at the Age , he’d become friends with a vice-chancellor of a university in Melbourne who encouraged him to talk to smart people across campus—an astrophysicist, a Nobel
+While at the Age, he’d become friends with a vice-chancellor of a university in Melbourne who encouraged him to talk to smart people across campus—an astrophysicist, a Nobel